sheadawson/silverstripe-userswitcher/README.md

 ## Requirements

-* SilverStripe 3.*
+* SilverStripe ^4.0

 ## Integration with Better Navigator

 If you have installed the Better Navigator module (recommended), the userwitcher dropdown field will be placed in the Better Navigator tools container instead of the bottom of the page. https://github.com/jonom/silverstripe-betternavigator

+NOTE: currently you will need to copy userswitcher/templates/BetterNavigator to either your theme dir or project dir for this to work.

 ## Disable default jQuery